Last Updated: December 28, 2023

-As we approached age three, one of the top gifts on our list were magnetic building tiles.
-In looking for a set, I quickly realized there are tons of different brands and options in this category.
-We had played with Magna Tiles many times at friends and family’s houses.
-Newer to me were Picasso Tiles, and Connetix (popular across the border in Canada).
+One of the top toys starting around three years old is magnetic building tiles.
+There are tons of different brands and options in this category.
+Magna Tiles is the top name-recognition brand, but Picasso Tiles and Connetix (popular in Canada) are worth considering as well.
 Since I already did all the comparison work, I thought I would share my findings here.
-And what we ended up choosing between Magna Tiles vs Picasso Tiles and the other more recent magnetic tiles.
-Magnetic tiles are great for open-ended play and building ask kids grow their engineering skills!
+Plus what we ended up choosing between Magna Tiles vs Picasso Tiles and the other more recent magnetic tiles.
+Magnetic tiles are great for open-ended play and building as kids grow their engineering skills!

 Best Magnetic Tiles Comparison